pjbruna/pjbruna.github.io/_pages/non-academic.md

 ---
 {% include base_path %}

-## Gameable Systems and Functional Divides in Metaphilosophy and Metascience

-(Forthcoming)

 ## A Review of Bryan W. Van Norden, *Taking Back Philosophy*
 Published in *Vassar College Journal of Philosophy*, 2019